ISUgenomics/2021_workshop_transcriptomics/Notebook_Mou/02_Methods.md

 * FeatureCounts User Guide: http://www.bioconductor.org/packages/release/bioc/vignettes/Rsubread/inst/doc/SubreadUsersGuide.pdf
 * Nice diagram showing cases of the effect of `countmultioverlap` on `overlapmethod`: https://www.mathworks.com/help/bioinfo/ref/featurecount.html
 * Reads that map to multiple transcripts or align ambigiuously and not sure what strand they are (+ / -) aka ambiguous - problem with short reads
-* can ignore multimapped duplicates, ignore duplicates
+* can ignore multimapped duplicates, ignore duplicates - unique reads will be based on read count.
+* 7th column is the read count

 ### Bee counts
 1. Counts preview of bee data.
 Compared coordinates with Jennifer's `1-A01-A1_S7.aligned.out.bam` and the length column values are slightly different.
 Is this normal?